meszmate/apple-rs/README.md

 # Notes

 - **JWT Validation**: The get_user_info_from_id_token function does not validate the JWT signature for simplicity.
 In a production environment, you should validate the signature using Apple's public keys.
 - **Async/Sync**: The library uses asynchronous calls for compatibility with most of the web frameworks.
-For sync usage, consider modifying the AppleAuth trait to use async methods.
+For sync usage, consider modifying the AppleAuth trait to use sync methods.
 - **Security**: Store private keys and tokens securely.
 Avoid hardcoding sensitive information in your code.

 # License